wpsharks/s2member-kb/tutorials/2015/135-retrieving-authorize-net-subscription-details-via-php.md

 toc-enable: false
 ---

 If you need to retrieve details about an Authorize.Net subscription using PHP you can use the `c_ws_plugin__s2member_pro_authnet_utilities::authnet_arb_response()` utility function that is provided by s2Member.
 This will make a request to the Authorize.Net servers.

-The following snippet of PHP code demonstrates how to retrieve information about the current user's Authorize.Net subscription:
+The following snippet of PHP code demonstrates how to retrieve information about the current user's Authorize.Net subscription.
+It's a very basic example.
+See also: [ARBGetSubscriptionStatusRequest](http://www.authorize.net/support/ARB_guide.pdf#page=21)

 ```php
 <?php